jupyter4edu/jupyter-edu-book/03-notebooks-in-teaching-and-learning.md

 Jupyter notebooks are a valuable tool for teachers, but their value can only be leveraged if you apply them correctly within the context of your course.
-In chapter 3, you will learn how teachers can initially structure the design of their course and then determine when and how notebooks can be used to achieve their goals.
+In this chapter, you will learn how teachers can initially structure the design of their course and then determine when and how notebooks can be used to achieve their goals.